What are the ingredients in Rootcology Aloe?

 What are the precautions with aloin?

 One study reported the component aloin (found in aloe vera latex) to have carcinogenic activity.
 In this study, aloe vera (whole-leaf extract) caused intestinal irritation and acted as a carcinogen within the large intestine of rats.
 However, the concentration, as well as the strength, was over ten times the amount that someone would take in a daily dose, equaling a very high dose of 14.4 grams.
-Additionally, this study used whole-leaf extract (which contains the aloe latex from the outer rim, as well as the gel from the inside of the plant), which is different from the aloe vera juice or gel that I recommend.
+Additionally, this study used whole-leaf extract (which contains the aloe latex from the outer rim, as well as the gel from the inside of the plant), which is different from the aloe vera that I recommend.
 (Rootcology Aloe contains less than 0.1 ppm of aloin, as it is removed in the processing.)

 Can aloe be used to help heal the gut?